 Parameterized views can also be instantiated on theory-views to change the theory of parameters.
 Assume we wanted to have our sizes structure on lists of elements with a total order.
-We could use predefined theory-views STRICT-WEAK-ORDER and STRICT-TOTAL-ORDER as follows:
+We could use predefined theory-views STRICT-WEAK-ORDER and STRICT-TOTAL-ORDER (see Section 8.12.3) as follows:

 '''

 fmod SORTED-SIZES{X :: STRICT-TOTAL-ORDER, Y :: TRIV} is

 pr PFUN{List{STRICT-WEAK-ORDER}{STRICT-TOTAL-ORDER}{X}, Y} .

 endfm

+'''

 And then use predefined views Nat< and String to instantiate it.

-fmod NAT-SORTED-SIZES is

-pr SORTED-SIZES{Nat<, String} .

-endfm